Skip to main content

 Sticky-by-host

-Hitting multiple hosts and want one proxy per host?
-Use a small map:
+When the scrape hits multiple hosts and you want one proxy per host, use a map keyed by hostname:

 hostProxy := map[string]string{}